 Regardless of the type of pool you might choose, you will need to discuss liability coverage with your carrier.
 You should do this before getting a swimming pool.

 Insurers consider pools to be an “attractive nuisance.”
 Drownings are the top cause of in-home deaths for children under the age of five in some warm-weather states.
 Having a pool means you must increase your liability coverage, and you might also want to consider additional umbrella coverage too.
+An umbrella policy can save you money if you're a homeowner with multiple needed policies.
+On top of the regular maintenance that a pool needs, which includes the safety features generally required, you need to make sure that the type of swimming pool you want will be covered under your policy.

 Many of these restrictions, regulations, and additional coverage for pools also apply to hot tubs and spas.
 So if you are considering adding one of these, check with your carrier to find out how your policy might change.